 What does happen though is that if you keep a battery 100% charged all the time, you reduce the number of charge-discharge cycles your battery can go through – and there is a finite amount of these cycles that each battery has.

 So, what can you do to maximize your battery life and your processing power?
 An easy thing you can do is not let your laptop’s battery completely die.
 Letting your laptop’s battery fully drain greatly reduces the total number of recharge cycles your battery has.
 If possible, leave your battery around 40-80% charged whenever not plugged in.
+Be careful while travelling; if you are visiting Japan they have 2 sockets types and Japan outlet differs, too.

 Another easy thing you can do to get the most out of your laptop’s battery life is to keep your device from overheating.
 Excessive heat generated by the laptop can reduce how long your laptop stays charged, and it can also make your battery completely unusable if left unchecked for too long.
 A laptop’s fan will help to reduce this risk if it is working properly, dusting the laptop’s vents will help, and getting a laptop cooling pad can help if only in a very minute way.